 To infringe a patent is to have made, sold or offered for sale an invention covered by a valid patent, and to do so without the patent holder's authorization.

 How Does A Patent Holder Enforce Their Patent?

 It is incumbent upon the patent holder to monitor, identify, and take action against patent infringers.
 A court of law will enforce the patent, but only when the patent holder files a lawsuit against the infringer.
 There is no automatic trigger of enforcement action.

 If you need help with getting a patent, or with choosing counsel to represent you in a patent defense or infringement lawsuit, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.